-Grape leaves stuffed with meat and rice (Mahshi wara enab)
+Mahshi warak enab – Grape leaves stuffed with herby meat and rice

-Grape leaves stuffed with meat and rice (Mahshi wara enab)featured
+Mahshi warak enab – Grape leaves stuffed with herby meat and ricefeatured

 Jump to Recipe

-Ever since I was a kid I LOVED these little meat and rice packages.
-They are tangy and flavourful and juicy and just perfect really.
+They are flavourful and juicy and just perfect really.
 All the kids in my family loved them.
-We would inhale then at every family gathering.
+We would inhale them at every family gathering.

-I like to set myself up to roll while watching TV and have no other distractions.
+If I’m rolling these alone, like to set myself up to roll while watching TV or with some great music playing.
 The process is part therapeutic, part a pain in the neck (literally), but they are worth it.

 meat and rice stuffing